GreyRook/code-with-style/docs/python/README.md

 <!---
 TODO
 Add: Lint warnings take care of invalid access to protected members.
-TODO Currently this is not the case as we had to many false positives with it.
+TODO Currently this is not the case as we had too many false positives with it.

 -->